-"The New England Complex Systems Institute, [which has] developed a quantitative model able to very closely predicted the FAO’s food price index, released a new report predicting sharply higher food prices due in part to excessive speculation.
+"The New England Complex Systems Institute, developed a quantitative model able to very closely predicted the FAO’s food price index, released a new report predicting sharply higher food prices due in part to excessive speculation.

 "Their model, originally released in September 2011 matched the FAO’s index from 2004 to 2011.
 Since then it has continued to closely follow the real world numbers.